 Legend has it that whenever they wanted to build a village, the wandering shepherds of the Pindus chose a place and planted a tree.
-If the tree – which they passed by at least twice a year with their herds – grew well, they would, in time build there a settlement, with the tree as its heart.
-All the Aromanian settlements in the Pindus have a square and all of them have an ancient tree at their centre.
+If the tree – which they passed by at least twice yearly with their herds – grew well, they would build a settlement there, with the tree as its heart.
+All of the Aromanian settlements in the Pindus have a square and all of them have an ancient tree at their centre.
 The locals call the square the plateia, platia, mishori or mesohori.
-These gather around them all the important buildings in the life of the community.
+These contain all the important buildings in the life of the community.
 The church, the school, the fountain, the cafes, all of these are found in the square.
 Or, rather, they define the square.
 Where they are the square is as well.
-It is a spatial, architectural definition, but especially social and anthropological, for this is the place where all important events that are important for the community take place.
+It is a spatial, architectural definition, but especially a social and anthropological one, for this is the place where all important community events take place.
 For this reason, before having an architectural definition, the square has an anthropological definition.
-These are not squares meant to be seen, but squares where something must happen.
-Their main function is not at all aesthetically, but social.
-And what happens is, in brief, the story of the community which must function as a whole.
+These are not squares meant to be seen, but squares where things are meant to happen.
+Their main function is not aesthetic, but social.
+And what happens, in brief, is the story of the community, which must function as a whole.

-It is one of the largest squares in Spain and lies right at the entrance of the medieval town.
-Its origins are found in the 11th century, when the space was used for the great traditional holidays.
-The buildings are from different eras, with all of them having a 16th century ground floor colonnade.
+This is one of the largest squares in Spain and lies right at the entrance of the medieval town.
+Its origins are found in the 11thcentury, when the space was used for the great traditional holidays.
+The buildings are from different eras, with all of them having a 16thcentury ground floor colonnade.
 On the northwestern side, the Bujaco Tower is an eye-catching building, now a symbol of the city.
 It was built during the Arab rule, on top of Roman foundations.
-It seems its name comes from the local word for straw dolls, bujacos.
+The origins of its name may come from the local word for straw dolls, bujacos.

-Today it is a village, with 133 houses and less than 300 inhabitants.
+Today this is a village, with 133 houses and fewer than 300 inhabitants.
 Yet Bourtange was built as a military fort in 1593, during the Dutch Revolt, on the orders of William the Silent.
-It held this role until 1851, when it officially lost its defensive purpose and it was populated by craftsmen and farmers.
-Its initial purpose was to watch the road linking Spanish Groningen to Germany.
-It is one of the most spectacular star forts in Europe.
-The pentagonal plan and the network of canals and fortifications respects the original project.
-The square stands in the geometric middle and has the pentagonal shape of the way the buildings are placed within the fort.
+It held this role until 1851, when it officially lost its defensive function and became populated by craftsmen and farmers.
+Its initial purpose was to guard the road linking Spanish Groningen to Germany.
+It is one of the most spectacular star-shaped forts in Europe.
+The pentagonal plan and its network of canals and fortifications respects the original project.
+The square stands in the geometric middle and follows the pentagonal shape of the buildings placed within the fort.
 Its perimeter is perfectly defined by 14 lime trees which are over 300 years old.
-The square holds the most important houses, the captain’s house, the commander’s house, the house of the school headmaster, for the placement of the buildings was organised hierarchically.
-The Protestant church dates from 1869 and, importantly, is close to the square but not in the square itself.
+The square holds the most important houses: the captain’s house, the commander’s house, and the house of the school headmaster, for the placement of its buildings was hierarchical.
+The Protestant church dates from 1869 and, notably, is situated close to the square but not within the square itself.

 On the Portuguese side of the border there are even more fortifications than in Spain.
 Almeida is found in the north of Portugal.
 It is a star fort with 12 corners, Vauban style, built in 1641.
 The Spanish only entered here once in all their history, and then with the help of the French.
 The square is an irregular quadrilateral and is not positioned quite geometrically, just as the star is not perfect, but its role as a centre is obvious when related to the margins of the citadel.

-At a small distance from the monumental Praça do Municipio stands the municipal square, which hosts three important buildings: the Municipality, the Court of Appeals and the Naval Arsenal.
-It is a small, quiet square, with other rhythms in comparison to Praça do Comércio, which, following the Rua do Arsenal, stands less than 70 meters ahead.
-Praça do Municipio is equally part of the urban weaving born from the city’s reconstruction under the guidance of the Marquise of Pombal.
-This historical detail is enough in order to make it clear that they must be understood as a counterpoint, that is, as part of a system of squares that is ampler and not isolated.
+At a short distance from the monumental Praça do Comérciostands the municipal square, which hosts three important buildings: the Municipality, the Court of Appeals and the Naval Arsenal.
+It is a small, quiet square, with different rhythms from the Praça do Comércio, which, following the Rua do Arsenal, stands less than 70 meters ahead.
+Praça do Municipio is equally part of the urban fabric woven from the city’s reconstruction under the guidance of the Marquise of Pombal.
+This historical detail is enough to make it clear that they must be understood as counterpoints, that is, as parts of a broader, interconnected system of squares.

 The town took its name from count Rodrigo González Girón.
 It was he who, in the middle of the 12th century, banished the Moors from the region once and for all, and built the town on top of a former Roman castrum, itself once built on top of a Celtic settlement.
 The solid fortifications speak of the position on the frontier with Portugal.
 Paradoxically, although one of the most well defended European borders on both sides, this frontier is the most stable in all of European history and has remained virtually the same for 500 years.
 The only fighting to take place here was with Napoleon’s armies.
 Nowhere is the relation between square and margin more obvious than in such citadels.